nobuteshima/docs/docs/Desktop/building.md

 The application builder allows you to:

 * Build a compiled structure or component, without interpreted code,
-* Build a stand-alone, double-clickable application, *i.e.*, merged with 4D Volume Desktop, the 4D database engine,
+* Build a stand-alone, double-clickable application, *i.e.*, merged with 4D OEM Desktop, the 4D database engine,
 * Build different applications from the same compiled structure via an XML project,
 * Build homogeneous client-server applications,
 * Build client-server applications with automatic updating of client and server parts.